 Giving children our focused attention is also really important for their general development and wellbeing, and you will often find that by filling up their attention bucket you get a better response when you need them to play alone or cooperate with you.

 Reading with your child is a great brain boosting activity.
-It’s great for boosting early literacy and improving their vocabulary as well as sparking a love of reading.
+It’s great for boosting early literacy and listening skills and improving their vocabulary as well as sparking a love of reading.
 Reading together is also a great way of spending one on one time with a child.

 Engage All Their Senses